ibm-cloud-docs/account/catalog-vsi-tutorial.md

 {: #catalog-vsi-cfg-deployment}
 {: step}

+1. If you need to specify the Terraform runtime version that you want Schematics to use, click the **Override the default Terraform runtime version** checkbox and enter a version.
 1. From the Configure the deployment details section, click **Add deployment values**.
 1. Select **Parameter** to select all options, and click **Add**.
 1. To customize which parameters are required for users to specify during the installation and which ones are hidden altogether, select a parameter and click **Edit**.
 For the purposes of this tutorial, configure each parameter as described in the following table.